 The International Pest Risk Research Group, or IPRRG, was first convened in 2007 as the International Pest Risk Mapping Workgroup.
 It is a dedicated group of research scientists and pest risk practitioners who aim to develop enhanced pest risk modelling and mapping methods through rigorous and innovative research focused on the key challenges faced by the discipline.
 We hold regular meetings to present, discuss, and test new developments.
 We collaborate on group projects.
-We communicate findings of the group and its members regarding these topics to a broad international audience that includes scientists, policymakers, and other end users.
+We communicate findings of the group and its members regarding these topics to a broad international audience that includes scientists, policymakers, the International Plant Protection Convention (IPPC) and other end users.
 We also provide technical training in the methods utilized to generate these outputs, thereby promoting best practice in their application.

-Chair: Darren Kriticos (CSIRO, Canberra, Australia)
+Public Officer and Immediate Past Chair: Darren Kriticos (Canberra, Australia)